AN-06/rock-paper-scissors-game/README.md

 # Rock Paper Scissors Game

-A simple web-based Rock Paper Scissors game built with HTML, CSS, and JavaScript.
+A simple web-use Rock Paper Scissors game built with HTML, CSS, and JavaScript.
 Play against the computer, track your wins, losses, and ties, and enjoy a persistent game history that saves between sessions.

 ## Features